Plan Your Weekend

 Entry to a few of the properties will require you to book in advance.
 Relevant contact details on each individual building’s page will be given for you to do this.

-The printed programme is usually published in the second week of August, with advance orders being sent their copies ahead of those available in bookstores and libraries of participating boroughs.
+The printed programme is usually published in the third week of August, with advance orders being sent their copies ahead of those available in bookstores and libraries of participating boroughs.

 The Stop Press is produced mid-September each year to provide a comprehensive list of amendments, additions and withdrawals to the participating buildings.
 This is published on the Open House London homepage.
 The web listings will also be kept up to date with amends.